DarssiniRamesh/cleanassist-ai-platform-129104/house_cleaning_dashboard_frontend/README.md

 - Optionally provide `target_column` and `task_type` (`classification` or `regression`), otherwise the backend will infer or default.
 - Click "Start Training" to upload and start training.
 - You will see progress and a success or error message.
 On success, details (model_id, task_type, target_column, model_path, metrics) are displayed.

+## AI Inference Feature

+- After successfully training a model, use the "Test Your Model with Cases" section.
+- Choose Single or Batch input mode.
+- Paste a JSON object (single) or a JSON array of objects (batch) that match the feature names used for training.
+- Click "Run Inference" to receive predictions and (if classification) probabilities and classes.
+- If no model has been trained yet, the UI will display a helpful error message.

 ## Customization